ADVANTECH-Corp/EI-Agent/README.md

  Library:
   * libWISECore.so
-	- Core library of WISE-PaaS 2.0 Agent to handshake with WISE-PaaS 2.0 Server.
+	- Core library of EI-Agent to handshake with IoT/EI-PaaS Server.

   * libSAClient.so
     - Manage the connection connected by WISE Core.

   * libSAManager.so
-    - Integrate whole WISE-PaaS 2.0 Agent library
+    - Integrate whole EI-Agent library

   * libSAHandlerLoader.so:
     - Dynamic load and manage Handlers